julioMejiaRdz/julioMejiaRdz/README.md

 ## About Me

-Junior full-stack developer with **2 years of experience**, focused on building **scalable, high-performance solutions**.
+Full-stack developer with **2 years of experience**, focused on building **scalable, high-performance solutions**.
 I specialize in clean architectures, secure APIs and modern interfaces for **web, mobile and desktop** clients.
 I deploy solutions to production on **cloud servers** and work in teams following **agile** software-development methodologies.

 Over these 2 years I've built **real-time industrial IoT systems (MQTT)** alongside automation engineers, integrating telemetry data straight from **PLCs** into web monitoring platforms — bridging software with industrial hardware.
 I've also developed management information systems for internal business use.